 Of course, having a champion is a luxury and not always possible.
 That said, this is a situation where referrals and scouring your mutual connections on LinkedIn can help give you an edge when it comes time to close a deal.

-Putting any sales methodology into practice takes efficient training and time.
+Putting any sales methodology into practice takes efficient training and time, which sales leads should absolutely put the effort into, for payoff in the long run.
 Below is a quick rundown of how to help your sales team succeed with MEDDIC sales training.

 This is another instance of where a CRM can come in handy.
 Whether individually or company-wide, a CRM gives you a snapshot of where your deals are in your sales pipeline so that you never have to wonder what step comes next.